 Enter the property from South Mill Street on a right-of-way directly opposite Penny Meadow Lane, near the retaining wall between 42 and 44 South Mill Street.
 There is no large sign but there are trail signs nailed to trees.
 There is no off-street parking at the trailhead, but there are pullouts along the street 800 feet north by huge boulders on the causeway next to Bloods Pond.

 Cold Spring Brook, a perennial stream that feeds Bloods Pond and eventually Ashland Reservoir, bisects this property.
-The parcel has a little of everything: in addition to a river walk, there is a wildflower meadow left over from a former beaver pond, a cranberry bog, spillways for an old mill, extensive swamps, open forest, and unusual topography: long narrow hills up to 30’ high that are the remnants of glacial moraines that have been quarried for their gravel, now forested over.
+The parcel has a little of everything: in addition to a river walk, there is a wildflower meadow left over from a former beaver pond, a cranberry bog, spillways for an old mill, extensive swamps, open forest, and unusual topography: long narrow ridges up to 30’ high that are the remnants of glacial moraines that have been quarried for their gravel, now forested over.
 Because it is surrounded by extensive wetlands, the property feels larger and more remote than its size would indicate.

 Size: 39.8 acres